sagacrypto/SagaCoin_Bootstrap/README.md

 # SagaCoin_Bootstrap
 SagaCoin's bootstrap data file with script/batch file to make syncing faster.

-Latest bootstrap data block height = 256325
+Latest bootstrap data block height = 276226

 NOTE:-

-Due to file size limitation of github, we put our bootstrap file at google drive now.
-Please read instruction below carefully on retrieving bootstrap file.
+We just notice that github supports files larger than 100MB, so we decided to put bootstrap file back to github releases instead of google drive.

 HOW TO USE:-

-1) Download latest bootstrap file from https://drive.google.com/open?id=1wKDTUfGnQl259GOa1bCqqniAv6G6J8Eu.
-For Linux CLI user, you have to run the command following:-
+1) Download latest bootstrap file from https://github.com/sagacrypto/SagaCoin_Bootstrap/releases.

-   wget --no-check-certificate -r 'https://docs.google.com/uc?export=download&id=1wKDTUfGnQl259GOa1bCqqniAv6G6J8Eu' -O sagacoin_bootstrap_256325.zip

 2) Unzip downloaded file to same your SagaCoin executable file's folder.